handsontable/handsontable/docs/next/guides/getting-started/binding-to-data.md

 ## Understand binding as a reference

-Handsontable binds to your data source by reference (not by values, we don't copy input dataset; we rely on the way how JavaScript handle objects).
-Therefore, all the data entered in the grid will alter the original data source.
+Handsontable binds to your data source by reference, not by values.
+We don't copy the input dataset, and we rely on JavaScript to handle the objects.
+Any data entered into the grid will alter the original data source.

-**Note:** You should know the fact that Handsontable initialize source data for the table using a reference, but you shouldn't rely on it.
-For example, you shouldn't change values in source data using the reference to input dataset.
-Some mechanisms for handling data aren't prepared for changes from the outside, done in this way.
+**Note:** Handsontable initializes the source data for the table using a reference, but you shouldn't rely on it.
+For example, you shouldn't change values in the source data using the reference to the input dataset.
+Some mechanisms for handling data aren't prepared for external changes that are made in this way.

-If you have to avoid that, copy the data before you pass it to the grid.
-To change the data from outside Handsontable you can use our API methods, for example a change being made will be displayed immediately on the screen after calling [setDataAtCell](api/core.md#setDataAtCell) method.
+To avoid this scenario, copy the data before you pass it to the grid.
+To change the data from outside Handsontable, you can use our API methods.
+For example, a change being made will be displayed immediately on the screen after calling [setDataAtCell](api/core.md#setDataAtCell) method.

 ::: example #example9
 ```js